bmj2728/HostServiceTest/README.md

 # Bidirectional gRPC Plugin Example

 This project demonstrates **bidirectional gRPC communication** using [HashiCorp's go-plugin](https://github.com/hashicorp/go-plugin) framework.
-Unlike simple plugin architectures where the host only calls into plugins, this example shows how plugins can call back to the host for services while maintaining process isolation.
+This example shows how plugins can call back to the host for decoupled services while maintaining process isolation.

 ## Table of Contents